 Pino Feola

 The Italian guitarist Pino Feola was born in Rome in 1980 and now resides in Basel, Switzerland.
-He studied in the class of Maestro Massimo Delle Cese at the Arts Academy of Rome and at the Conservatory “Alfredo Casella” in L’Aquila where he became the first student ever to graduate cum laude with an additional ‘honorable mention’.
-A scholarship of the Swiss government enabled him to pursue his studies with Prof. Stephan Schmidt at the Music Academy of Basel where he graduated, with distinction, in 2008.
+He studied in the class of Maestro Massimo Delle Cese at the Arts Academy of Rome and at the Conservatory “Alfredo Casella” in L’Aquila, where he became the first student to graduate cum laude with an additional honorable mention.
+A scholarship from the Swiss government enabled him to continue his studies with Prof. Stephan Schmidt at the Music Academy of Basel, where he graduated with distinction in 2008.

-Feola has won several prizes in international competitions, such as the Fernando Sor Competition in Rome, the John Duarte Festival of Rust, Austria, as well as the Tokyo Guitar Competition in Japan.
-In 2005, he received the Italian National Arts Award Premio delle Arti from Letizia Moratti, then Italian Minister of Arts, Education, Universities and Research.
-Both as a soloist and in chamber music ensembles, Feola has performed in various concert halls and festivals such as the Roman Teatro Argentina, the Barattelli Concert Society of Aquila, the Benedetto Marcello Conservatory Hall of Venice, the Aula Magna of the Lugano Conservatory, the Bunka-Kaikan in Tokyo, the National Auditorium of Music in Madrid, the Concert Hall of the Tchaikovsky Conservatory of Moscow and at the Schleswig Holstein Music Festival in Northern Germany.
+Feola has won several prizes at international competitions, including the Fernando Sor Competition in Rome, the John Duarte Festival in Rust, Austria, and the Tokyo Guitar Competition in Japan.
+In 2005 he received the Italian National Arts Award Premio delle Arti from Letizia Moratti, then Italian Minister of Arts, Education, Universities and Research.
+As a soloist and in chamber ensembles, Feola has performed in numerous concert halls and festivals such as the Roman Teatro Argentina, the Barattelli Concert Society of Aquila, the Benedetto Marcello Conservatory Hall in Venice, the Aula Magna of the Lugano Conservatory, the Bunka-Kaikan in Tokyo, the National Auditorium of Music in Madrid, the Concert Hall of the Tchaikovsky Conservatory in Moscow and the Schleswig Holstein Music Festival in Northern Germany.

-In 2010, he recorded the unabridged version of the Suite Española Op.
-47 and the Cantos de España Op.
-232 by Isaac Albeniz for the Dutch label Brilliant Classics.
-In addition, Pino Feola passionately pursues his teaching career at the City of Basel Music Academy – both at the Music School as well as the Conservatory where he works as the assistant of Prof. Stephan Schmidt.
-For his guitars, Pino Feola uses strings produced by the Hannabach company.
+In 2010 he recorded the complete version of the Suite Española Op.
+47 and Cantos de España Op.
+232 by Isaac Albéniz for the Dutch label Brilliant Classics.
+Feola also pursues an active teaching career at the City of Basel Music Academy, both at the Music School and at the Conservatory, where he works as assistant to Prof. Stephan Schmidt.
+For his guitars he uses strings produced by Hannabach.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.